kalanUM/computer_seminar_presentations/topics/1_intro/PITCHME.md

 [username @ hostname ~]$ cat > mylongnote.txt
 A long note [ENTER]
-This input stream will be redirected into mylongnote.txt [ENTER] when we terminate the process [ENTER]
+This input stream will be redirected into mylongnote.txt [ENTER] when we terminate the process with CTRL-C [ENTER] [CTRL-C]
-[CTRL-C]
 [username @ hostname ~]$ ls my*
 myemptyfile.txt     mylongnote.txt    mynote.txt